Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Introduction

 \section{Introduction}

-Eddy-viscosity RANS (Reynolds-Averaged Navier-Stokes) turbulence models in the literature have been developed with the object of predicting a correct velocity field. $\vb_i$.
+Eddy-viscosity RANS (Reynolds-Averaged Navier-Stokes) turbulence models have been developed with the object of predicting a correct velocity field, $\vb_i$.
 The most common turbulence models are the $\ke$ and the $k-\omega$ models where $k$, $\e$ and $\omega$ denote the turbulent kinetic energy, its dissipation rate and the specific dissipation $\omega = \e/(\beta^* k)$ ($\beta^*$ is a constant), respectively.
 Both turbulence models include five tuning constants.
 These constants can be improved using PINN.

-\cite{yazdani:24} use PINN to optimize the five constants $\a$, $\beta^*$, $\beta$, $\sigma_k$ and $\sigma_\omega$ in the $k-\omega$ model.
+In \cite{yazdani:24} they use PINN to optimize the five constants $\a$, $\beta^*$, $\beta$, $\sigma_k$ and $\sigma_\omega$ in the $k-\omega$ model.
+The constant $\beta^*$ appears in the dissipation term in the $k$ equation. $\sigma_k$ and $\sigma_\omega$ are included in the turbulent diffusion term in the $k$ and $\omega$ equation, respectively.
+The constants $\a$ and $\beta$ are found in the production and destruction term, respectively, in the $\omega$ equation.
 DNS data of the flow over a periodic hill at $Re = 5600$ are used.
 Using these DNS data, they compute all terms in the 2D RANS equations comprising of the two momentum equations ($\vb_1$ and $\vb_2$), the continuity equation, the $k$ and $\omega$ equations.
-The loss function is defined as the sum of $(\hat{Q}^n_i - \tilde{Q}^n_i)^2$ where $\hat{Q}$ and $\tilde{Q}$ denote DNS value and PINN value, respectively.
-Subscript $i$ represents $5000$ arbitrary chosen DNS data points and superscript $n$ corresponds to $\vb_1$, $\vb_1$, continuity equation, $k$ or $\e$.
+The loss function is defined as the sum of $(\hat{Q}^n_i - \tilde{Q}^n_i)^2$ where $\hat{Q}$ and $\tilde{Q}$ denote DNS and PINN value, respectively.
+Subscript $i$ represents $5000$ arbitrary chosen DNS data points and superscript $n$ corresponds to $\vb_1$, $\vb_2$, continuity equation, $k$ or $\e$.
 The residuals (square of $L_2$ norm) of the five governing equations, $Q^n$, are added to the loss function.
 They use PINN to find optimal values of the five coefficient in the $k-\omega$ model.
-PINN gives modified values for $\a = 2.9719$ and $\sigma_\omega= 1.2685$ (baseline values are $2$ and $0.52$) whereas the other three constants are not changed.
+PINN gives modified values for $\a = 2.9719$ and $\sigma_\omega= 1.2685$ (baseline values are $2$ and $0.5$) whereas the other three constants are not changed.
 Then they carry out RANS simulations of the flow over the same periodic hill that was used for training and compare with RANS simulations using the standard values for the coefficients.
 They find that the new PINN coefficients give somewhat better results.